Morrantho/Lectures/Python/week1day3.md

 OOP allows us to create our own data types (classes), letting us specify exactly what it is that we need for a certain situation.

 Consider a class Shoe.
 Each shoe has its own distinctions about it, such as it's color, size, brand, style, lace color, patterns, etc. These would be known as the shoe's members or attributes.
-(Please call them members) We could also say that each shoe could perform an action when acted upon such as wear, unwear, tie, untie, display.
+We could also say that each shoe could perform an action when acted upon such as wear, unwear, tie, untie, display.
 These would be known as the shoe's methods, which are just functions belonging to only a shoe.

 ### Defining a class